sureshg/ExoQuery/README.md

 By using the `capture` function to deliniate relevant code snippets and a compiler-plugin to transform them, I can synthesize a SQL query the second your code is compiled in most cases.

-You can even see it in the build output in a file:
+You can even see it in the build output in a file.
+Have a look at the `build/generated/exoquery` directory.

-TODO Video
+TODO add picture

 ### So I can just use normal Kotlin to write Queries?

 That's right!
 You can use regular Kotlin constructs that you know and love in order to write SQL code including:

-TODO double-check these

 - Elvis operators
   ```kotlin